Spanish 2 Avancemos Workbook Answer Key: Unlock Every Bonus Point Before The Semester Ends!

 ¡Adelante!
 El mundo está listo para escucharte.

 Así que da cada día lo mejor de ti, y recuerda que cada error es solo una pausa antes del éxito, cada duda una señal de que estás creciendo.
-That's why el español no es solo un idioma; es una puerta abierta hacia ti mismo y hacia el mundo.
-Cruza el umbral con valentía.
+El español no es solo un idioma; es una puerta abierta hacia ti mismo y hacia el mundo.
+Cruza el umbral con valentía Worth keeping that in mind..